CMaldonado1/Cardiac-ageing-and-obesity-phenotypes/README.md

 conda env create -f environment.yml conda activate cardiac-ageing

-### Repository Overview
+### 📂 Repository Overview

-## Machine Learning Models
+## 🔬 Machine Learning Models
-ML_methods.ipynb
+- ML_methods.ipynb
   Contains the code for model selection experiments, including:

-Grid search for optimal model selection.
+  - Grid search for optimal model selection.

-Hyperparameter tuning procedure and final selected hyperparameters.
+  - Hyperparameter tuning procedure and final selected hyperparameters.

-Results for both female and male cohorts.
+  - Results for both female and male cohorts.

-xgboost.ipynb
+- xgboost.ipynb
   Implements the best-performing model (XGBoost), along with:

-Training and evaluation workflow.
+  - Training and evaluation workflow.

-Performance metrics and model interpretability analyses.
+  - Performance metrics and model interpretability analyses.

-Separate analyses for female and male participants.
+  - Separate analyses for female and male participants.

-## Experimental Analyses
+## 🧪 Experimental Analyses

-K-means Clustering (clusters_analysis.ipynb)
+- K-means Clustering (clusters_analysis.ipynb)

-Implementation of unsupervised clustering for both sexes.
+  - Implementation of unsupervised clustering for both sexes.

-Visualization of cluster characteristics and distributions.
+  - Visualization of cluster characteristics and distributions.

-Association by Sex (Associations_by_sex.ipynb)
+- Association by Sex (Associations_by_sex.ipynb)

-Sex-stratified statistical analyses.
+  - Sex-stratified statistical analyses.

-Group comparisons and effect size calculations.
+  - Group comparisons and effect size calculations.

-Mediation Analysis (mediation_analysis.ipynb)
+- Mediation Analysis (mediation_analysis.ipynb)

-Code to perform mediation analysis.
+  - Code to perform mediation analysis.

-Sensitivity analysis and tuning procedures.
+  - Sensitivity analysis and tuning procedures.

-Reproducibility
+## 📊 Reproducibility

-All notebooks are designed to be executed sequentially.
+- All notebooks are designed to be executed sequentially.

-Figures and results in the manuscript can be reproduced by running the notebooks in the order described above.
+- Figures and results in the manuscript can be reproduced by running the notebooks in the order described above.

-Please ensure all dependencies are installed before running any notebook.
+- Please ensure all dependencies are installed before running any notebook.

-Citation
+## 📜 Citation

 If you use this code or data in your own work, please cite our paper once published:

-Title: Compartment-specific Fat Distribution Profiles Have Distinct Relationships With Cardiovascular Ageing and Future Cardiovascular Events
-Journal: Nature Communications (under review)